mattmartin14/dream_machine/benchmarks/go_duckdb_vs_rust_polars/readme.md

 ---
 #### Conclusion

 Both approaches I think are fine for a data engineering pipeline.
-Even though Duckdb performed faster, I'm not really loosing sleep over it because we are still talking seconds.
-Of course, if this pipeline were to fire several thousand times a day, then I would consider taking Go over Rust.
-Additionally, Duckdb's SQL just makes the process so easy to author and get going.
-The rust code took a significantly longer time investment to get working correctly.
-Here's a link to each code set:
+In my opinion, Go is significantly easier to program in vs. Rust, which means I can get a solution running and tested a lot faster.
+And given the Go program performed faster, I think I'd reach for Go and Duckdb when I need to do a compiled ETL pipeline as long as the overall datasize is not too large for my machine or the machine I'll end up running it on.
+Below is a link to the full code for both programs.

 - [Go + DuckDb](./go_ducks/main.go)
 - [Rust + Polars](./rust_bears/src/main.rs)